sertannavdann/Meta-CodingPuzzles-Cpp/README.md

  <div>
-    ## Meta Coding Puzzles
+    <h3> Meta Coding Puzzles </h3>

-    This repository contains a set of coding puzzles of varying difficulty levels to challenge your coding skills.
+    <p>This repository contains a set of coding puzzles of varying difficulty levels to challenge your coding skills.
     Each puzzle has a hardness level, denoted by a string of plus signs followed by zeros, such as "(++000)" or "(++++0)".
-    The more plus signs, the harder the puzzle.
+     The more plus signs, the harder the puzzle.</p>
 </div>

 <div style = "Center">